Q: What is the purpose of the Welcome Here Project?

 - New Website – providing useful information including a community feedback section

-- Member Newsletter – we are keen to provide members with useful information to create welcoming and inclusive spaces.
+- Member Newsletter – we provide members with a quarterly newsletter to support members to create welcoming and inclusive spaces.

 Q: My business/organisation is outside NSW, can I still apply?